rebeccabernie/MNIST-Reader/README.md

 ## Exercises

-*Note that the high number of items in each file means this program can be very slow, in particular when reading the test images file.*
+*Note that the high number of items in each file means this program can be very slow - training and test label files as well as the training images file seem to run relatively quickly, but the test images file can take longer.*

 **1. Read the Files**
 The program first decompresses and reads in the .gz files.
 The first 4 bytes contain the magic number, which relates to the number of dimensions in the file - label files are only one-dimensional (just a list of labels), whereas image files are three-dimensional (each image contains rows & columns of pixels - *number of images x rows in each x columns in each*).